steamclock/steamclog-swift/README.md

 From there, you can use `clog` anywhere in your application with the following levels.
 Note that availability of these logs will depend on your Configuration's `logLevel`.

 `clog.verbose` - Log all of the things!
 Probably only output to the console by developers, never to devices.

 `clog.debug` - Info that is interesting to developers, any information that may be helpful when debugging.
 Should be stored to system logs for debug builds but never stored in production.

 `clog.info` - Routine app operations, used to document changes in state within the application.
 Minimum level of log stored in device logs in production.

-`clog.warn` - Developer concerns or incorrect state etc. Something’s definitely gone wrong, but there’s a path to recover `clog.error` - Something has gone wrong, report to a remote service (like Crashlytics) `clog.fatal` - Something has gone wrong and we cannot recover, so force the app to close.
+`clog.warn` - Developer concerns or incorrect state etc. Something’s definitely gone wrong, but there’s a path to recover.

+`clog.error` - Something has gone wrong, report to a remote service (like Crashlytics).

+`clog.fatal` - Something has gone wrong and we cannot recover, so force the app to close.

 Each of these functions has the following 3 available signatures